-Half hour webinars to prepare leaders for their crew's high adventure experience will be held leading up to the 2018 high adventure season.
-A series of 4 monthly webinars will begin in February of 2018.
-Dates and times are listed below.
-Call in and login instructions will be sent out each month.
+Half hour webinars to prepare leaders for their crew's high adventure experience will be held leading up to the 2021 high adventure season.
+2 webinars will be held to help prepare groups for their experience.
+Call in and login instructions will be sent out a week prior to each webinar.

-The webinars will involve a 15-minute program and a 15 minute question and answer session.
+The webinars will involve a 15-minute program and a 15-minute question and answer session.
 The invites will go out each month to the Contingent Advisors and the Crew Advisors we have in our system for each crew.
 If you have others that you would like to add to that invite list, please e-mail The Summit at: Summit.Program@Scouting.org.

-Time- 7:00 PM EST/ 6:00 PM CST/ 5:00 PM MST/ 4:00 PM PST
+TIME OF BROADCAST- 7:00 PM EST/ 6:00 PM CST/ 5:00 PM MST/ 4:00 PM PST